back.gif (1674 bytes)

 Memorial day is celebrated on the last Monday of May.

-Most people fingerspell this concept.
-That is how I want students in my classes to do it.
+Most native Deaf adults fingerspell the concept of "memorial" and that is how I want students in my classes to do it.

-If you use it more than once in a conversation it quickly becomes "lexicalized."
-By this I mean, it starts losing letters and looks more like M-gibberish-L. Interestingly enough, I found myself spelling "email" but starting with an M. This is obviously due to the fact that I do the "fingerspelled" version of email about a zillion times a day.
+If you spell "memorial" more than once in a conversation it starts to become "lexicalized."
+By this I mean, it starts losing letters and looks more like M-gibberish-L.

 +